Cuboctaedro/Objecteam/content/blog/art-made-of-cement.en.md

 ---
-title: “Art made of Cement” exhibition at Fouar, Athens
+title: Art made of Cement exhibition at Fouar, Athens
 date: 2016-04-02
 ---